codename1995/ASD-SA/README.md

 The detailed environment dependencies is in environment.yaml.
 You can easily copy the conda environment via `conda env create -f environment.yaml`

+## Update:
+### 2020/12/17
+The original Saliency4ASD only contains FixPts in PNG format.
+We provide a simple code to convert the PNG file to MAT file for easy-using of our model.

 ## Acknowledgement
 The code is heavily inspired by the following project: